AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 ## 3. SOFTWARE CONFIGURATION
 ### 1) CONFIGUR OS ENVIRONMENT
 To work with drone, the companion computer should be able to start and login without password when power on.
 Also, To communicate with other drones via wifi, each computer need a static IP address.
 The flight control code should run automatically on boot.
 Please go through the procedures below to setup OS environment.
+(More details will be added when I get time :) )
 ```
 - Install and setup LightDM to enable the companion computer auto login.
 - Edit /etc/network/interfaces to assign a static IP address to each drone.
 - Set the grub default boot entry, and set the grub timeout to 0.
+- Edit /etc/rc.local to add the auto run item.
+To avoid frequently modify this file, you can write the path and name of an script, say run_on_boot.sh, in rc.local file, then write all auto run items in run_on_boot.sh.
 ```

 ### 2) INSTALL PACKAGES